erikgrahn13/audio/README.md

 ### Black Lounge 🌭🪚
 ![Black Lounge](docs/images/Black_Lounge.png)

-A guitar amplifier that is inspired by the Black Lounge studios in Sweden.
+A guitar amplifier in honor of the Black Lounge studios in Sweden.
 - Includes a tuner visible to the user all the time.
 - A built-in denoiser with a knob to adjust the threshold that can be toggled on and off.
 - A gain knob to be able to boost and attenuate the level that going in to the amplifier.